NRE-Com-Net/dotfiles/README.md

 All contribution goes to the original developers we only have put the pieces together.

 ## Install

 ### Manual

 1. Install homeshick like in the [Readme](https://github.com/andsens/homeshick/blob/master/README.md)
-2. Add NRE.Com.Net Dotfiles to homeshick `homeshick clone https://github.com/NemesisRE/dotfiles.git`
+1. Add NRE.Com.Net Dotfiles to homeshick `homeshick clone https://github.com/NemesisRE/dotfiles.git`
-3. Add our bashrc to your existing `printf '\nsource "${HOME}/.bashrc_homesick"' >> ${HOME}/.bashrc`
+1. Add our bashrc to your existing `printf '\nsource "${HOME}/.bashrc_homesick"' >> ${HOME}/.bashrc`

-**NOTE:**
+> [!NOTE]
-We sugest to install [Lokaltog powerline-fonts](https://github.com/Lokaltog/powerline-fonts) to "$HOME/.fonts" and run `fc-cache -fv` (The bootstrap script includes and installes/registers them automatically.).
+> We sugest to install [Lokaltog powerline-fonts](https://github.com/Lokaltog/powerline-fonts) to "$HOME/.fonts"
+> and run `fc-cache -fv` (The bootstrap script includes and installes/registers them automatically.).
-Then you should restart your terminal application and change the font to a powerline one.
+> Then you should restart your terminal application and change the font to a powerline one.

 ### Bootstraped

 Just run:

 `bash <(curl -sL https://raw.githubusercontent.com/NemesisRE/dotfiles/master/bootstrap.sh)`

 ## Features

 ### Command Line

 1. Fast Bash only Powerline Theme
     * VCS detection
     * Python virtualenv detection
     * Last error code (!=0)
-2. Solarized dircolors
+1. Solarized dircolors
-3. Inputrc tweaks
+1. Inputrc tweaks
     * TAB/SHIFT-TAB menu-completion/menu-completion-backward
     * ALT-UP/ALT-DOWN search History for command
     * ALT-BACKSPACE kill-word
     * Complete hidden files
     * and more

-### Vim
-Many Plugins, most of them will just work and do their magic.

-Quick start: Just start Vim without a file or Press "F1 -> Help" This will give you a small overview over the common keybindings.

-The other Functions will be available via the Menu (F1) or their normal keybindings/commands.